canacoconut-hyper-engineer/Kanako-translate/README.md

 cd translate_api
 mix test
 ```
-※ Frontend-level tests (e.g., using React Testing Library or Vitest) are currently not included but can be added if it's neeeded in future.
+※ Frontend-level tests (e.g., using React Testing Library or Vitest) are currently not included but can be added if needed in the future.

 ## 📁 Project Structure